Chartering Unity: Exploring Canada’s Provinces and the Canadian Charter of Rights and Freedoms

 LGBTQ+ Rights:

 Canada is considered a leader in LGBTQ+ rights.
 It was one of the first countries to legalize same-sex marriage in 2005, and it continues to work towards full inclusivity and protections for LGBTQ+ individuals.
-Pride celebrations across Canada serve as a testament to the commitment of LGBTQ+ rights.

 Accessible and Inclusive Society: